KDCube is built around bundles

 The manifest is returned by GET /api/integrations/bundles/{tenant}/{project}/{bundle_id} and drives all route resolution.
 Only decorated methods are remotely callable — there is no same-name fallback for undecorated methods.

-Widget methods (@ui_widget) return HTML fragments that the platform shell renders inside an iframe panel.
-The widget fetch endpoint resolves the alias, checks role visibility, and invokes the method.
+Widget methods (@ui_widget) declare bundle widget UI surfaces.
+Source-folder widgets are built and served by KDCube; legacy widgets may return small HTML fragments directly.
+The widget fetch endpoint resolves the alias, checks user_types and raw roles visibility, and invokes the method. user_types use the same threshold rule here: anonymous < registered < paid < privileged.
 If the same widget must also be callable through the operations route (for legacy clients), decorate it with both @ui_widget and @api:

 return ["<div id='root'></div>"]